 Do you have a portable whiteboard to lend?

 Yes!
-We also have whiteboard markers and a host of other non-traditional library items that we lend, including calculators, headphones, a chemistry kit and -- in non-COVID times -- blankets.
-Contact firstname.lastname@example.org or phone 364-2568 to ask about borrowing.
+We also have whiteboard markers and a host of other non-traditional library items that we lend, including calculators, headphones, a chemistry kit and various chargers and adapters.
+Contact email@example.com or phone 364-2568 to ask about borrowing.

 I need to watch a DVD or VHS tape for class.
 How can I do this?

-All computers in the library are equipped with DVD drives.
+Computers in the library are equipped with DVD drives.
 We also have a small television with a VHS player.
-To book time at a computer to watch a DVD, use or Book a Seat software or stop in to the library to book on the spot.
-For VHS films, contact email@example.com.
+For VHS films, contact firstname.lastname@example.org.
 We'll set you up with a place to view the film.
-In non-COVID times, the Library Theatre is also available for large-screen and group viewing.

 Do you lend laptop and phone chargers?